surifirstpin/biplus_documentation/docs/DataRun.md

 ## Find

-To find the specific field value in the retrieved list select **Find** in the down arrow list of the specific field header.
+To find the specific field value in the retrieved list click on **Find** on specific field header.
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/0c61b3a711f6de1821fa63350eaa8f2e11e84486/images/find.png)

 ## Field Visualization On / Off

-You can hide the field values in  the visualization charts by selecting **Hide Visualization** for the specific field by clicking on the down arrow in the field header.
+You can hide the field values in  the visualization charts by selecting **Hide Visualization** for the  field by clicking on the down arrow in the field header.
 To display the same in visualization chart select **Show visualization**

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/75f9c50ef12a1aa2ff5c43aaafefa2fd1140597d/images/hide_visualisation.png)